Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Related Work

 \subsection{Self-Supervision via Information Masking}

 The reconstruction of masked information has recently become an attractive area of interest \cite{He-CVPR-2022, Pathak-CVPR-2016, Wei-CVPR-2022, Chang-CVPR-2022, Yu-CVPR-2022}.
 Models based on information masking are usually pre-trained on a self-supervised reconstruction task, being later employed for downstream visual tasks such as object detection and image segmentation.
 For instance, He \etal~\cite{He-CVPR-2022} proposed to reconstruct masked (erased) patches as a self-supervised pretext task for pre-training auto-encoders, subsequently using them for mainstream tasks, including object detection and object recognition.
 They reported optimal results when a majority (75\%) of the patches is masked.
-Wei \etal~\cite{Wei-CVPR-2022} aimed at pre-training video models, suggesting to mask spatio-temporal cubes from a video and predict the features of the masked regions.
-Chang \etal~\cite{Chang-CVPR-2022} proposed a bidirectional decoder that learns to predict masked tokens by attending them from all the directions.
+Masked auto-encoders are directly applicable to anomaly detection.
+However, we show that SSMCTB can boost the performance of masked auto-encoders, suggesting that it can leverage information masking in a distinct way.
+Wei \etal~\cite{Wei-CVPR-2022} aimed at pre-training video models, proposing to mask spatio-temporal cubes from a video and predict the features of the masked regions.
+Chang \etal~\cite{Chang-CVPR-2022} introduced a bidirectional decoder that learns to predict masked tokens by attending them from all directions.
 The proposed method provides an efficient substitute for generative transformers.
 Yu \etal~\cite{Yu-CVPR-2022} used a masked point modeling task for pre-training a point cloud transformer.
 They showed that the representation learned by the model transfers well to new (downstream) tasks and domains.
 Distinct from such methods, we integrate information masking at a core operational level inside neural networks via our masked convolutional layer.
 We self-supervise our block (which incorporates masked convolution) through a reconstruction loss and show that modeling the context towards reconstructing the masked information results in an effective discriminative manifold for anomaly detection.

 We underline that some recent approaches \cite{Georgescu-CVPR-2021, Astrid-ICCVW-2021, Liu-CVPR-2018} utilize masking as a surrogate task for anomaly detection.
 We discuss these methods and explain how our approach is different in a separate subsection below.